Person holding a mobile device showing the Zapvision app, scanning persil bio 32 capsules packaging.

 Brand teams can convert QR codes into Accessible QR codes, download as SVG, and attach product information using our self-serve content management system.

-The World Health Organization estimates that 2.2 billion people have near or distance vision impairment (source: WHO).
-284 million people are partially sighted with 39 million registered blind globally (source: Blindlook), making finding relevant product information in store and at home a significant and everyday challenge.
+The World Health Organization estimates that 2.2 billion people have near or distance vision impairment [source: WHO].
+According to WHO, there are 284m people are partially sighted with 39 million registered blind globally, making finding relevant product information in store and at home a significant and everyday challenge.
 Zapvision has been designed to enhance the accessibility of product packaging for everyone, providing total independence when purchasing and searching for products, whatever your visual acuity.

 Icon showing an eye

-A tried and tested user experience for the blind and partially sighted
+A great user experience for people who are blind or partially sighted

-Zapvision has been developed with guidance from the Royal National Institute of Blind People (RNIB) and has been optimised through the RNIB’s expert assessment process and guided user testing research with the blind and partially sighted community.
+Zapvision has been developed with guidance from the Royal National Institute of Blind People (RNIB) and has been optimised through the RNIB’s expert assessment process and guided user testing research with people who are blind or partially sighted.

 Icon showing a hand